17 differences between iPhones and Android smartphones

 2. Energy efficiency and raw power

-Surprisingly, with so many companies competing in the Android market, it’s Apple who has the lead in terms of raw computing power.
-The latest Apple A15 Bionic chipset destroys virtually any other mobile chipset while being significantly more power-efficient.
-Here is a Geekbench score comparison between the A14 Bionic (launched in 2020 on the iPhone 12 series) and a Qualcomm SM8350 Snapdragon 888 (on one of the fastest and most expensive Android smartphones, the Sony PRO-I, launched in late 2021):
+Surprisingly, with so many companies competing in the Android market, Apple has the lead in raw computing power.
+The latest Apple A16 and A17 Bionic chipsets destroy virtually any other mobile chipset while being significantly more power-efficient.
+Here is a Geekbench score comparison between the A17 Pro chipset in the flagship iPhone 15 Pro Max and a Snapdragon 8 Gen 3 found on the Samsung Galaxy S24 Ultra and the Xiaomi 14 Ultra, two of the fastest and most expensive Android smartphones you can get today:

 This is somewhat offset by the fact that iPhones have lower-capacity batteries.
 This was especially true before the iPhone 13 series.
-For example, the iPhone 12 has a 2815 mAh battery, compared to the 4000 mAh of the Samsung Galaxy S21.
+For example, the iPhone 12 had a 2815 mAh battery, compared to the 4000 mAh of the Samsung Galaxy S21.
 The trend is reversing, though.
-While many users were complaining of the iPhone’s battery life, this is no longer true with the iPhone 13 range.
+While many users complained about the iPhone’s battery life, this is no longer true with the iPhone 15 range.
+The smallest battery in this lineup has a capacity of 3349 mAh, while the largest is 4441 mAh, getting closer to the 5000 mAh you find on Android flagships such as the Samsung Galaxy S24 Ultra.

 3. Features and innovation

-In the Android ecosystem, innovation has always been the main focus.
-Many manufacturers even risk introducing new, unproven features in order to stand out from the competition.
-In contrast, Apple has been slow in adopting features, only introducing them when they were completely sure that the feature would be a success.
-Let’s take high refresh rate screens: while the first Android phones with 120 Hz displays came out in 2017, Apple only implemented this feature four years later, on the iPhone 13 Pro and Pro Max.
+Innovation has always been the main focus of the Android ecosystem.
+Many manufacturers even risk introducing new, unproven features to stand out from the competition.
+In contrast, Apple has been slow in adopting features, only introducing them when they were sure the feature would succeed.
+Let’s take high refresh rate screens: while the first Android phones with 120 Hz displays came out in 2017, Apple only implemented this feature four years later on the iPhone 13 Pro and iPhone 13 Pro Max.
+The latest iPhone 15 Pro gets 120 Hz, but the “regular” iPhone 15 is still 60 Hz only.

 4. Authentication

-If the introduction of features is slow on Apple smartphones, they are leading in terms of the removal of features.
-Many Android phones use facial recognition, but most of them still use fingerprints as an authentication method. iPhones, on the other hand, removed fingerprint authentication back in 2018!
+If the introduction of features is slow on Apple smartphones, they are leading in removing features.
+Many Android phones use facial recognition, but most of them still use fingerprints as an authentication method.
+Apple, on the other hand, removed fingerprint authentication back in 2018 for all new models, with the exception of iPhone SE.
 This is mostly because their face recognition system, the Face ID, is hands down the best there is.
-It can recognize your face in the dark, it can pick up your features even at extreme angles, and it does so in the blink of an eye.
+It can recognize your face in the dark, pick up your features even at extreme angles, and do so in the blink of an eye.

 Coming from an Android device, the lack of a fingerprint reader might seem odd at first, but once you experience and get used to the brilliant implementation of face recognition on iPhones, you’ll most likely never feel like going back to fingerprint authentication.